60 Participants Needed

 The trial requires that participants do not take medications known to affect EEG signal (a test that measures brain activity).
 If your current medications affect EEG, you may need to stop taking them.

-What data supports the effectiveness of the treatment Mismatch negativity for speech perception in autism and Fragile X Syndrome?
+What evidence suggests that this trial's treatments could be effective for speech perception in autism and Fragile X Syndrome?

 ES